JoshOrndorff/recipes/src/storage/childtries.md

 This construction lends itself to efficient removal of subgroups of a dataset (similar to [`double_map`](./double.md)).
 By associating a common prefix with related data, the dataset can be partitioned to effectively batch deletions.

-In addition, proofs of inclusion are relatively small in size and can be reused to verify membership of the trie in the future.

 Every change in the leaves percolates up to the root, thereby providing a complete, succinct history of all changes to the underlying data structure in the form of the trie root hash.

 ## Runtime Child Storage <a name = "storj"></a>